Seb943/scrapeOP/README.md

 Oddportal.com [1] is a tremendous website containing both historical and future betting odds concerning a wide range of sports and boomakers. <br />
 This repository contains : <br />
-1. A set of functions to scrape whatever league you wish : simply clone the repository and open the FinalScraper.py script<br />
+1. A set of functions to scrape whatever league you wish :
+  1. (a) Clone the repository or download it
+  1. (b) Set your chrome driver location at line 20 in functions.py
+  1. (c) Open FinalScraper.py and use one of the functions to scrape, that is as simple as this!
-1. A repository DATA containing multiple leagues data scraped onto the website<br />
+1. A repository DATA containing multiple leagues data scraped onto the website

 Functionalities :
 - Multiple sports supported : soccer, basketball, esports, darts, tennis, baseball, rugby, american football [list to be expanded soon!]